nslay/bleak/README.md

 ```
 While this is a simple example, it should be clear that subgraphs can considerably reduce the burden of defining graphs with repeated structures.
 An author need not explicitly declare Parameters for every single operation.

-One other nicety of Subgraphs is that it can be used to embed a neural network architecture into training, validation, testing and production graphs without modifying the original architecture.
+One other nicety of subgraphs is that it can be used to embed a neural network architecture into training, validation, testing and production graphs without modifying the original architecture.
 An author need only write the architecture as a subgraph in its own standalone .sad file.
 Then each task-specific graph can include and use the architecture without modification.
 The simple iris model might instead be defined as
 ```
 subgraph SGModel {
   numFeatures=4;